EngagingNetworks/page-builder-code-blocks/gift-aid-calculation.md

 </script>
 ```

-And then inside the text block where you want to show the calculated amount, add this:
+And then inside the text block (with class "gift-aid") where you want to show the calculated amount, add this:

 ```html
 <h2>Gift aid</h2>